Junyingw/CSCI-576-starter-code/ImageDisplay_C++_cross_platform/README.txt

 	Windows: You can install mingw-w64 from https://sourceforge.net/projects/mingw-w64/
 	Mac: You can install using Homebrew.
 You may already have clang installed (which is invoked when gcc command is run).
 This should be fine.
+You can verify this using `gcc --version`.
 	Linux: You can install gcc using apt-get (or apt)

 	Verify GCC installation by running `gcc --version`.
 GCC version 12.2 or higher is recommended.
-	You may need to add gcc to the PATH environment variable.
+	On Mac, clang version 15.0.0 or higher is recommended You may need to add gcc to the PATH environment variable.

 2. Install CMake